Harry-Chalcraft/recipes/README.md

 ![recipediagram](https://i.ibb.co/6sZqZq7/Untitled-Diagram.png)

 The project uses the [Food2Fork API](https://www.food2fork.com/), to collect all the recipe information.
-It requires to have an acocunt.
+It requires to have an account.

 The styling is primarly from [Reactstrap](https://reactstrap.github.io/) - an Open source toolkit for front-end component.